The Bibi Files: Reception

 Peter Bradshaw of The Guardian rated the film four stars out of five, calling the leaked interrogation footage "extraordinary" and writing, "The film's real power is in the accumulated testimony from others about the Netanyahus' entitlement and paranoia."
 Tara Brady of The Irish Times also rated the film four stars out of five, calling it a "scathing portrait of Binyamin Netanyahu's alleged history of backhanders."
 Ben Kenigsberg of The New York Times wrote that the film "takes a thorough, methodical approach to laying out the case against Netanyahu, even if few of its arguments are new."
 He called the statements of Drucker and Uzi Beller, Netanyahu's childhood friend, "the most potent", but felt that the film's characterization of Sara Netanyahu as "a kind of Lady Macbeth figure" could create excuses for Netanyahu and distance him from accountability.

+Some critiques highlighted perceived partisanship, arguing the film selectively frames Netanyahu's actions without broader contextual balance on Israel's challenges.
+Middle East Eye characterized it as a "liberal Zionist effort" targeting Netanyahu personally rather than systemic issues.
+Critics aligned with Netanyahu, contend that the documentary selectively emphasizes incriminating moments while omitting context from defense arguments, potentially misleading viewers on the full evidentiary picture.
+Legal experts and reviewers note that while the footage offers unprecedented insight into the probes, it does not independently establish corruption beyond what courts will adjudicate, as trials remain pending and include cross-examinations not featured in the film.
+Wendy Ide of The Guardian highlighted the material's authenticity but cautioned that its interpretive framing amplifies prosecution angles without equivalent defense rebuttals.
+The overall consensus positions the documentary as a compelling journalistic endeavor on the allegations' veracity, though its one-sided emphasis invites debates over objectivity versus advocacy.